tiaanduplessis/pomd/README.md

 $ yarn add global pomd
 ```

-You can then run `pomd` from the terminal! 🎉
+You can then run `pomd` from the terminal 🎉

 ## Usage